RanulaGihara/RanulaGihara/README.md

 👋 Hello!
 I'm Ranula Gihara, a passionate software engineer with an MSc in Advanced Software Engineering from the University of Westminster and a BSc in Information Technology from the Sri Lanka Institute of Information Technology.

 🔧 I enjoy building scalable, efficient, and secure solutions for complex problems.
-Currently, I'm delving deep into mastering React , Next.js ,Fastify, datadog, stripe and AWS aiming to enhance my overrall development skills.
+Currently, I'm delving deep into mastering React , Next.js, Node , datadog, stripe and AWS aiming to enhance my overrall development skills.

 🚀 I am also a public tech speaker, regularly conducting community sessions and contributing to open-source projects.
 I enjoy collaborating with talented developers and sharing experiences to foster innovation and growth in the tech community.